 Buying Guide to Pick the Most Powerful Leaf Blower

 There are several factors that you need to consider to find out the most powerful leaf blower for yourself.

-However, when someone starts to look for the most powerful leaf blower, the first confusion that eats up their mind is what is this CFM & MPH thing and what do you understand by them.
+However, when someone starts to look for a powerful leaf blower, the first confusion that eats up their mind is what is this CFM & MPH thing, and what do you understand by them.
 Let’s make that confusion clear first.

 CFM vs. MPH — What they mean & Which one is more important?